Amerika Samoa Rugby Union

 Selecting a name for Team American Samoa was no easy task.
 ASRU has adopted the name "TALAVALU" for its national sides.
 Talavalu is the name of a Samoan war weapon of the past.
 Its replica now appears on our logo left of the flag eagle.
 This weapon, used to be carved out of ironwood, was named simply for the number of half-diamond shaped teeth on one edge of the weapon - eight of them.
 (Tala=teeth; valu=eight).
 Our colors emulate our American Samoa flag color scheme.
 Our logo depicts the general theme of our flag including its colors, format (red "V" on white field protected by an ocean of navy blue) with the American bald eagle carrying the "fue" (Samoan talking chief's whisk) and "Uatogi" (another Samoan war weapon) flanked by the "Talavalu" on the left and the "Ulafala" shaped in a rugby ball form surrounding the Talavalu "T".
 The "T" depicts a rugby player bracing for the winning goal kick.
 The ulafala is made of Paogo (pandanus), the national flower of American Samoa.

 Rugby is not a new game to American Samoa.
 Prior to the introduction of American football to our high school age children, rugby was the only football Samoans knew how to play.
 While there were no organized unions at the time in the Samoas, village competition was intense, and often risky.
 When American football was introduced in the 1970s, rugby took a back seat to the game.
 All our youngsters loved the looks of the tights and helmets (very tough looking) and the young potential rugby players were drawn to the new game.
-It was a struggle for rugby enthusiasts to remain relevant as a sport, but a few committed individuals to the game kept the faith and moved forward to organize the American Samoa Rugby Union.
-Te'o J. Fuavai, Meko L. Aiumu, Herman J. (Popeye) Thomsen, Aitofele (HC Faoa) Sunia, are the incorporators of ASRU.
+It has been a struggle for rugby enthusiasts to remain relevant as a sport, but a few committed individuals to the game kept the faith and moved forward to organize the American Samoa Rugby Union.
+Te'o J. Fuavai, Meko L. Aiumu, Herman J. (Popeye) Thomsen, Aitofele (HC Faoa) Sunia, are the originators and incorporators of ASRU.
 The ASRU was granted its charter under American Samoa laws on September 19, 1990, and was formally registered on September 25, 1990 as a non-profit corporation.
 We are launching this online presence in celebration of our 22nd anniversary, and moving forward.

 E le'i faigofie le talafaasolopito o le Iuni Lakapi Amerika Samoa.
 O le taaloga ua leva ona taaloina i Samoa i Sasa'e (Amerika Samoa) faatasi ma Samoa i Sisifo.
 Mai lava i le taunuu o lotu ma faata'ita'i mai le taaloga e misionare na to'ai i Samoa, e oo mai lava i lenei aso, e le'i toe te'a ese lava ma Samoa.
 Sa tautalia le atina'e o le lakapi i Amerika Samoa ona o le to'ai mai o le futupolo Amerika, ma tosina vave iai alo ma fanau i a'oga maualuluga.
 Ae le'i motu ai le lakapi.
 O le afioga a Te'o J. Fuavai, Meko L. Aiumu, Herman J. (Popeye) Thomsen ma Aitofele (HC Faoa) Sunia sa latou faamauina le Iuni i le Malo o Amerika Samoa.
 O le aso 25 of Setema, 1990 na resitara aloa'ia ai le ta'iala (charter) o le Iuni, e oo mai lava i lenei faamanatuga o le eniveseri (anniversary) 22 o le Iuni, i a Setema 25, 2012.

 In 2004, the ASRU became a full member of the Federation Oceania Rugby Unions (FORU), a sub-regional of the International Rugby Board (IRB).
 As such, ASRU became an Associate Member of the IRB on April 5, 2005.
 But even with such association, rugby remained nothing more than a weekend passtime in American Samoa.
 In the mean time, rugby has taken off on the international stage in neighboring Independent Samoa.
 In 2010, ASRU was re-organized, revitalized and re-energized.
 A new board was elected; a new constitution was adopted; new by-laws were approved, and a new direction was charted.
 Discipline was quickly identified as our biggest challenge.
 Tough and strict decisions were made, and the board was committed to holding the line.
 We had our first general meeting in June 2010 and by 2011, the new board unanimously approved a resolution to apply to the IRB for full membership.
 The IRB held its general meeting in New Zealand during the Rugby World Cup.
-ASRU presented its application for full membership in the IRB in that general meeting.
+The Chairman, on behalf of ASRU presented the application for full membership in the IRB in that general meeting.
 The application was tabled without a decision and held over until the Council meeting in Dublin, Ireland in May of 2012.
 In the Dublin meeting of the Executive Board it was recommended that the admission of American Samoa as a full member be granted.
 The IRB Executive Council approved the recommendation and American Samoa was granted full membership in IRB.
 We thank God for His guiding hand, and Harry Schuster for his help articulating our cause before the Executive Council, and his persistence to keep us moving forward.
 Faafetai Harry!